Day B - Information and Agenda

 Course Outline, Objectives, Speakers, Agenda, Contact Info

-This workshop is designed to help parents and professionals better understand the inner minds of individuals with social learning challenges.
+This conference is designed to help parents and professionals better understand the inner minds of individuals with social learning challenges.
 We introduce the Informal Dynamic Social Thinking Assessment, a tool described in Michelle's book, Thinking About YOU Thinking About ME, 2nd Edition.
 IDST assessments are not only useful as part of the initial or three-year testing process.
 Instead, this type of assessment can be done on an ongoing basis to gauge students' abilities and needs across time.

 The IDST is invaluable in learning more about the way our children/students think, and how their social thinking deficits affect them.
 This, in turn, illuminates why they need direct teaching of social concepts and arms us with relevant knowledge to determine specific treatment strategies that are best aligned with their needs.
 Video clips of the informal assessment will demonstrate ways in which all of us (diagnosticians, parents, paraprofessionals, treatment clinicians, etc.) can work more effectively with this population.
 This is a day filled with very practical information!